preeti-0001/jam/README.md

 - what the user wants now (query)
 - what the user likes overall (user history)

-##### Which strategies most effectively aggregate such multimodal item data?<
+##### Which strategies most effectively aggregate such multimodal item data?
 It combines different types of song data like:
 - audio
 - lyrics
 - metadata

-This approach can be used in personalized music apps, AI assistants for recommendations, any system where users search with natural language
+This approach enables more accurate recommendations in systems where users express intent in natural language.

+Unlike traditional recommenders, this system captures both short-term intent (query) and long-term preferences (user history) for more personalized results.

+This repository is forked from: https://github.com/hcai-mms/jam
 ### Citation
 ```bibtex
 @inproceedings{melchiorre2025jam,